WE TRANSFORM BUSINESS NEEDS INTO SOLUTIONS THAT GROW WITH YOUR BUSINESS.

 7. The SBLOC is a non-purpose loan, the proceeds of which cannot be used for the purchase of securities or to refinance a loan used to purchase securities.
 Clients should consult a tax advisor for tax-related matters and an attorney for legal matters.

-8. The Bancorp Bank does not charge an application fee.
+8. The Bancorp Bank, N.A. does not charge an application fee.
 State, local, and/or third-party fees may apply in some states.

 Securities-based lending has special risks and may not be suitable for everyone.
 Financial advisors should ensure that clients understand any associated risks.